-At a European level, grant aid also exists for SMEs in search of energy upgrade funding.
-One recent example was EENergy which provided grant aid support for SMEs to define an action plan to improve their energy-efficiency performance, and to carry out the action plan with a view to achieving a 5% reduction in energy consumption.
+Grant aid also exists for SMEs in search of energy upgrade funding at a European level.
+One recent example was EENergy which provided grant aid support for SMEs to define an action plan to improve their energy efficiency, and to carry out the action plan with a view to achieving a 5% reduction in energy consumption.
 Financial support of up to €10,000 was available to successful applications.
 While this grant funding call is now closed, SMEs should consult their local Enterprise Europe Network to find out more about European grant funding.